+Here's the part where I admit that I'm a recovering needle-phobe.
 It's something I've (luckily) grown out of for the most part, but getting blood extracted still doesn't exactly tickle my fancy.
 When faced with the inevitable occasional needle, some people like to know exactly what is happening as it happens, but my strategy is always to look away and talk about anything else.
 It served me exceedingly well in this case, as after the needle was removed, I finally glanced over and realized that the vial of blood that had just been removed from my arm was exponentially bigger than the tiny glass test tube I had pictured in my mind.

 Though Herrmann would be using the office's least intense laser on my relatively young skin, it still called for a thick layer of numbing cream beforehand.
 Even with that extra line of defense, the laser treatment wasn't exactly comfortable—I would liken the sensation to a tiny shock of staticky electricity, over and over and over again.
-Not particularly painful, but not pleasant either.
+Not particularly painful but not pleasant either.
 (Still, hearing the crackle of dead skin melt away was oddly satisfying—especially on my flaky, blackhead-speckled nose.)

 After 20 minutes with the laser, my face felt understandably raw.
-So much so, that when Dr. Herrmann started slathering my blood serum over my skin, it felt soothing enough that I couldn't even feel squeamish about the fact that its prime ingredient had been flowing through my veins less than an hour earlier.
-Dr. Herrmann warned that even though the platelet serum would speed up the regeneration process, I could expect my skin to be red and rough for the next couple of days.
+So much so that when Herrmann started slathering my blood serum over my skin, it felt soothing enough that I couldn't even feel squeamish about the fact that its prime ingredient had been flowing through my veins less than an hour earlier.
+Herrmann warned that even though the platelet serum would speed up the regeneration process, I could expect my skin to be red and rough for the next couple of days.

 And with that, this vampire was on her way.
 I stepped out of the office doors, shielding my blood-stained face from the blinding Los Angeles sunshine as I retreated into the darkness.
 (Translation: I had to retrieve my car from an underground parking garage.)